loadingio/loading.css/README.md

 60+ Handcrafted CSS animations that are seamless repeatable.
 All animations in loading.css are designed for both one time and infinitely played.
 Online demo could be found [here (Loading.css - 50+ Seamless Repeatable CSS Animation · Loading.io ).](https://loading.io/animation/)

-Loading.css and its parent project `anikit` is used in building GIF, APNG and animated SVG in loading.io.
+Loading.css is used in building GIF, APNG and animated SVG in loading.io.
 Check following links to see how it works:

  * [Upload Animation Generator for both GIF and SVG](https://loading.io/animation/icon/)
  * [Loading.io Animated Icon Library](https://loading.io/icon/)